UM atUM [S01-ep16]: From Agricultural Diversity to Women’s Dietary Diversification in Tunisia

 This week we are joined by Cédric Gaillard, an economics researcher at CIRAD, and Eric Verger, a nutrition researcher at IRD.
 They are both members of the team Moisa and will discuss their study on the link between agricultural production diversification in Tunisia and dietary diversification among women.

-Today’s topic takes us to Tunisia, specifically to the governorate of Sidi Bouzid in the center of the country.
-This region is characterized by its fertile plains, karstic subsoil, and an economy based on agriculture: grains, vegetable farming, and fruit trees, as well as livestock and dairy production.
+Today’s topic takes us to Tunisia, more specifically to the Sidi Bouzid Governorate in the center of the country.
+This region is characterized by its fertile plains, karstic subsoil, and an economy based on agriculture—including grains, vegetable farming, and fruit trees—as well as livestock raising and dairy production.

-For those interested in current events or contemporary history, Sidi Bouzid is also the birthplace of the 2011 Jasmine Revolution, when a young fruit and vegetable vendor set himself on fire to protest his living conditions, thereby exposing the deep-seated problems of Tunisian society to the world.
+For those interested in current events or contemporary history, Sidi Bouzid is also the birthplace of the Jasmine Revolution of 2011, when a young fruit and vegetable vendor set himself on fire to protest his living conditions, thereby exposing the deep-seated problems of Tunisian society to the world.

-Their study, published in PLOS ONE on February 8, presents an original and innovative approach, based on fieldwork conducted as part of the Medina project on food systems in the Mediterranean.
+Their study, published in PLOS ONE on February 8, presents an original and innovative approach, the result of fieldwork conducted as part of the Medina project on food systems in the Mediterranean.

 Production: University of Montpellier/Divergence FM